-Our time in Arenal is complemented by an outstanding itinerary filled with long-tested WAI favorites such as the central highlands coffee experience, fun and educational chocolate tours (the 6th food group!), a visit to the colorful butterfly conservancy, an early morning canal rides and walks in Tortuguero National Park, Cahuita jungle walking with howler monkeys, and several other Costa Rican “pura vida” (full of life) adventures!
+Our outstanding itinerary is filled with long-tested WAI favorites such as the central highlands coffee experience, a fun and educational chocolate tour (the 6th food group!), a visit to the colorful butterfly conservancy, an early morning canal ride and walk in Tortuguero National Park, Cahuita jungle walking with howler monkeys, and several other Costa Rican “pura vida” (full of life) adventures!

 - Central Highlands – with a coffee tour and lunch at a remote, family-owned coffee plantation.
 Coffee is the bean that raised Costa Rica from Central American poverty!

 - Cahuita National Park – boasting a memorable “dry jungle” trail along the Caribbean in the company of howler monkeys

 - Tortuguero – two days to explore this jungle haven for iguanas, monkeys, sloths, and toucans.
 Cruising through rain forest canals at dawn on the lookout for critters is a once in a lifetime experience!

 - Airport to hotel group transfers on first and last day

 - All land travel by motorcoach as outlined

 - Tourist-class hotel accommodations or better in remote, uniquely Costa Rican settings (all facilities en suite)